ElliotRoe/lit-lake/README.md

 #### Paper Discovery & Search
 The search ability is great for discovering individual or groups of papers based on a topic.
 For every paper, depending on what is available in Zotero, Claude can search for keywords and search semantically within the titles and abstracts of your references.
 Notably, due to how I've implemented this tool, Claude also has the ability to combine these to two types of search in arbitrary and programatic ways, for more on this, see the advanced example.

-**Basic Keyword Search Example**
+*Examples*
+**Keyword Search**
 > "Can you find all articles in my library that have the keyword 'pedagogical content knowledge' or 'PCK' within their abstract?"

-**Basic Example**
+**Semantic Search**
+> "Can you find me articles in my library related to out of field teaching?"

+**Advanced Search**
-> "Can you find all articles in my library that have the keyword 'pedagogical content knowledge' or 'PCK' within their abstract?"
+> "Find me all articles that have keywords 'pedagogical content knowledge' or 'PCK' within their abstract and are related to out of field teaching or teaching self-efficacy."
 ### The Thesis
 Hey!
 Glad you made it this far down in the `README.md` :) I know this is a lot of text, but for the folks that care, here's the "why" behind this tool.
 My thesis on the state of AI tools right now and where I'd like this to go.